SarahAlhugail/SDA_Final_Project/README.md

 And there are four product categories but the majority of customers signed up with Blue.!

-And based on eduction level the significant customers with graduate degrees.
+And based on education level the significant customers with graduate degrees.

 lastly, Marital status is also closely split between single and married.